Lifestyle and documentary are categories used to describe approaches to family photography. Most photographers choose one but I choose both.

 Q: If I choose lifestyle, how much “finessing” do you do?

 A: Awesome question.
 What I’m going for is the warm feeling of togetherness.
-I’m going to try and make the kids laugh.
-I’m not going to adjust your jewelry.
+I’m going to try and make the kids laugh but I’m not going to adjust your jewelry.
 If I see something embarrassing or glaring I’ll mention it but I’m not going for for everything in its right place.
-I don’t care even if everyone is looking at the camera.
-I hope you’ll look at your photos and feel your heart swell with immense gratitude for the gift of love you have.
+I don’t care even if everyone is looking at the camera and wiggly kids are a-OK.
+My hope is that you’ll look at your photos and feel your heart swell with immense gratitude for the gift of love you have.
 If you want to feel “look at us, we are so perfect!”
 I’m definitely not your girl.

 Q: What are some things families have done for documentary sessions?

 A: This list includes, but is not limited to: making Sunday morning pancakes, playing Guitar Hero, going to the pumpkin patch, building Lego, attending a sporting event and cheering loudly, bowling, letting the kids play dress up, having a tea party, building a pillow fort, going for ice cream, launching stomp rockets, picking apples or berries, picking snap peas from the community garden, going to the pool, running through sprinklers, taking a walk to the playground, building a sandcastle, eating popsicles, pajama party time, family game night, family couch time, first birthday cake smashes, family jam session.

 Q: What if I want a session with my extended family?

 A: For the whole fam, I recommend full sessions over mini sessions to make sure we have adequate time built in.
 I still recommend lifestyle in most cases but if you are participating in something like a a color run together, let’s go documentary!